 Match the Template to the Business

 The fastest way to choose is by what the company does with what it buys.
 You make products?
 Manufacturing, built around the BOM and production schedule.
 You resell inventory?
 Distribution / Wholesale, built around turns and fill rate.
 You build things on jobsites?
 Construction, built around buyout and project budgets.
 You are a small company bringing buying under one person for the first time?
 Small Business First Hire.
-Posting under a different title your candidates search?
-Senior Purchasing Agent / Procurement Specialist.
+Posting under the older title your candidates search?
+Senior Purchasing Agent.
 When none fits cleanly, the Standard template is the baseline to adapt.

 6 Free Senior Buyer Job Description Templates